tomaarten/phineas-or-ferb-or-else/README.md

 exist.
 If the mounted model file is empty, the bundled default model is copied so the service has a usable model on first start.

+## Docker image

+The application is published as `vries2k/phineasorferborelse:1.0` and the included `docker-compose.yml` uses this image by default.
+Adjust any of the paths or ports in the compose file if they do not fit your environment.